-Learn how to protect your information, and your computer, with these online safety tips.
+Learn how to protect your information, and your computer and other mobile devices, with these safety tips.

 - Work on a computer you trust.
-Firewalls, antivirus, anti-spyware and other protection devices help keep a computer properly monitored and provide peace of mind.
+Firewalls, antivirus, anti-spyware, and other protection keep a computer properly monitored and provide peace of mind.

 - Use a secure browser.
-Only use secure webpages when you’re conducting transactions online.
-Your online banking channel is secured with an Extended Validation SSL Certificate which provides an extra layer of protection.
-This secure browser is recognizable because the browser address bar (1) begins with ‘https’, (2) turns green (in high-security browsers) and (3) a special field appears to the right of the URL with a padlock and the name of the legitimate website owner.
+Use secure webpages when you’re conducting transactions online.
+This secure browser is recognizable because the browser address bar (1) begins with ‘https,’ (2) turns green (in high-security browsers), and (3) a special field appears to the right of the URL with a padlock and the name of the legitimate website owner.
 If you click on this section, you can view the details of the Certificate.
+General Electric Credit Union’s Online Banking channel is secured with an Extended Validation SSL Certificate which provides an extra layer of protection.

 - Update security software often.
 When you get notices from software vendors to update your software, do it.

-- Lock your computer when it is not in use and beware of someone looking over your shoulder.
+- Lock your computer when it is not in use.
+Beware of someone looking over your shoulder.
 Protect yourself from unauthorized access to your computer and information and be aware of prying eyes.